Jayesh-Vadnere/Instagram_User_Analytics/README.md

 LIMIT 1;
 ```
 ![](A3.PNG)

+Insights:
+• user id 52 has posted a photo of photo id 145 which has the greatest number of likes i.e., 48 likes.
+Clearly the winner of the competition is user id 52.

 --------------------------------------------------------------------------------------------------------------------------------------------
 A4.hashtag research
 Task : Identify and suggest the top five most commonly used hashtags on the platform.